silitics/xscript-rs/crates/xscript/docs/lib.md

 This crate offers the following optional features:

 - `serde`: Support for serialization and deserialization of various data structures via [Serde][serde].

-🚧 In addition, there are also the following _unstable_ work-in-progress features:

 - `async`: Support for asynchronous environments (in particular, the [`RunAsync`] trait).
-- `docker`: Support for running commands asynchronously in a Docker container.
 - `tokio`: Support for running commands asynchronously using [Tokio][tokio].

-⚠️ **Warning**: Unstable means that they may not even be in a working state.
-They require `--cfg xscript_unstable`.

 ## Related Crates